sibears/writeups/CTFZone 2018/HelpMars/README.md

 ### Method
 The task is typical for [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming).

-We have a whole sequence and hashmap sample_seq -> sample_ind, lets write a recursive function that returns the smallest sequence of samples (only theirs ids) for some suffix of the
+We have a target sequence and hashmap sample_seq -> sample_ind, lets write a recursive function that returns the smallest sequence of samples (only theirs ids) for some suffix of the
 sequence: `f(suffix)`.

 ### Cache
 The most important thing in dynamic programming is caching result of `f(..)`.
-If you do your algorithm is fast enough, if you don't it's polynomial asymptotic.
+If you can cache them, your algorithm will be fast enoughh, if you don't it's polynomial asymptotic.

 ### Base case
 If the suffix is empty, then the answer is obvious: `[]`.

 ### Body of recursion
-After base case was checked, check that this prefix hasn't computed yet.
+After base case was checked, check that this prefix wasn't computed yet.
-If it has, return the cached answer.
-If it hasn't, do this:
+If it was, return the cached answer.
+If it wasn't, do this:

-Now we just doing this:

 ```python
 def f(suffix):